November 18, 2021

 An Alberta government news release states that “…12 new cases, along with an emaciated deer found in June, bring the total to 13 new cases of chronic wasting disease found in 2009.”
 In early 2010, AWA had written to Minister Mel Knight to request an update to the government’s official website and source of information about CWD as it had not been updated since 2005.
 AWA received no response but checking the website, saw that it was updated in June 2010 and now states that “The cumulative total of confirmed cases of CWD in wild deer in Alberta is 75.”

-According to a study published in the journal Nature the infectious agent which leads to CWD (called prions), are spread in the feces of infected animals long before the animal even becomes ill.
+In September, according to a study published in the journal Nature the infectious agent which leads to CWD (called prions), are spread in the feces of infected animals long before the animal even becomes ill.
 Fecal-oral transmission is very effective, and explains the high rates of transmission among deer.
 This research also indicates that prions have the ability to bind to clay in soil and may persist for long period of time.
 This means there is very little chance that CWD will ever be eradicated.
 No evidence exists to indicate the prion that causes CWD can pass naturally to humans.

-Alberta government was once again approached with requests to allow hunting on game farms.
+In April, Alberta government was once again approached with requests to allow hunting on game farms.
 This request occurred in response to a general economic decline in the game farming industry since 2002.
 Resource Minister Ted Morton expressed he was not interested in allowing hunting on game farms, and suggested the industry would have to be more convincing.

-Wild boars are declared pests by province, legislation resulting from a year of consultation with municipalities and farmers throughout AB who have voiced concerns about boars.
+Wild boars are declared pests by the province, legislation resulting from a year of consultation with municipalities and farmers throughout AB who have voiced concerns about boars.
 Wild boar populations are the result of escaped boars from game farms establishing reproducing populations.

 Three cases of CWD found in wild deers in AB.
 AWA responds by, once again, asking the government to phase out wildlife domestication in AB by compensating game farmers.